infergo-ml/infergo/examples/hello/README.md

 # Probabilistic 'hello world'

-Inferring the parameters of the Normal distribution.
+Inferring parameters of the Normal distribution.